 We are excited to introduce you to another design professional for our “Behind the Packaging” Blog series.
-Today we speak to Toby Harper who is a member of our Structural Design team, Corrugated & Industrial Packaging Division at the GIC Location.
-Like Vivian Tam from our previous blog, Toby has been with GLBC for one year.
+Today we speak to Toby Harper who is a member of our Structural Design team, Corrugated & Industrial Packaging Division at the GIC Location and has been with GLBC for one year.
 Overall Toby has been a Structural Packaging Designer for 11 Years.

 Why did you choose a career in design?